-After several more scouting forays, 2SAS was ordered back to Bari to take part in operations Jonquil and Begonia, and operation to ferry liberated British POWs from their camps in Italy to the sea where they could be picked up by the navy near Termoli.
-The POWs had been freed with Italy’s surrender and were themselves in a rather precarious position with German troops hunting down any who escaped.
+After several more scouting forays, 2SAS was ordered back to Bari to take part in operations Jonquil and Begonia — joint operations whose main goals were to ferry liberated British POWs from their camps in Italy to the sea where they would be picked up by the navy near Termoli.
+The POWs had been freed with Italy’s surrender and were themselves in a precarious position with German troops hunting down any who escaped.

-Unfortunately the plan never fully came together partly because of German action around Termoli, and partly because of poor planning.
-In the end of the operation which took place throughout October and November, very few of the prisoners were rescued despite several months of operation.
+Unfortunately the plan never fully came together partly because of poor planning but also because of German action around Termoli.
+By the end of the operation which took place throughout October and November, very few of the prisoners were rescued.
 At headquarters, the mission was considered a failure, which irked Bill Stirling, who faulted the staff officers who planned the mission.
-He felt that the mission was a failure partly because neither he nor anyone from 2SAS was consulted on the planning.
+He felt that the mission was a failure because neither he nor anyone from 2SAS was consulted on the planning.
 Furthermore, he felt it was yet another misuse of the SAS.
-Fortunately, another group of 2SAS men had landed about 50 miles north of Termoli on October 27, also as part of the Jonquil mission and ended up taking out many elite German SS soldiers over the next few months.
+Fortunately, another group of 2SAS men had better luck.
+As part of the Jonquil mission they landed about 50 miles north of Termoli on October 27 and took out many elite German SS soldiers over the next few months.
 The group ended up being a thorn in the side of the German army in southern Italy until January when they returned to allied lines.

 The Battle of Termoli was a significant event in the history of 2SAS as it was the first time that they fought alongside 1SAS (as SRS) in a full-on armed confrontation.
 In support of 8th army’s invasion of Italy, the SRS (1SAS) with Mayne in charge along with a combined force from No. 3 Commando and No. 40 Royal Marine Commando — altogether a force of 207 men — were tasked with taking and holding Termoli, a port city on the southeast coast of Italy.
 Termoli was far to the north of the main body of British army or any of the American units operating around Salerno.
 It was to be used as a base for further SRS incursions along the Adriatic coast as the main Allied force pushed up the Italian peninsula.
 It was also supposed to be the evacuation point for British POWs secured in operations Jonquil and Begonia.
 The British hit Termoli from the sea on October 3, completely surprising the German garrison, which did not expect a seaborne assault to take place in their sector.
 The invasion force was able subdue the town later that day after fierce building-to-building fighting, but the situation in town was precarious and fluid.